Katsuragi Ace: Stud record

 Katsuragi Ace was retired from racing to become a breeding stallion.
 His only Graded Stakes winner was the mare Yamanin Marine who won the Grade II Sankei Sports Sho Yonsai Himba Tokubetsu in 1991.
 The stallion died of heart failure on 3 July 2000.

 In popular culture

-An anthropomorphized version of the horse appears as a playable character in Uma Musume Pretty Derby.
+An anthropomorphized version of Katsuragi Ace appears as a character in the Japanese multimedia franchise Umamusume: Pretty Derby, voiced by Natsumi Fujiwara.
+She is depicted as a cheerful and ambitious young woman from the countryside whose desire to obtain the Triple Crown stems from a mission to break stereotypes against rural Umamusume.
+Due to this, she shares an admiration and rivalry with Mr. C.B. and Symboli Rudolf.